 Sorting Consolidated Emails

 When we’re using consolidated emails we often want the content to be generated in a specific order within each email.
 The Email Sort Order ~ field lets us do that.
 When it is present the values in the field are used to alphanumerically sort each row in the trigger view for each email.
-Here’s an example setup from the VizAlertsDemo\Advanced Alerts worksheet:
+Here’s an example setup from the VizAlertsDemo/Advanced Alerts worksheet: